Background pattern

 Recarbrio is used in adults to treat:

-• specific bacterial lung infections (pneumonia)
+• certain bacterial infections of the lungs (pneumonia)

 • blood infections associated with the aforementioned lung infections